Redesign of the national and international editions of contemporary art magazine, Flash Art.

 Through the new layout and complete reviewing of typography, the redesign project offers a wide overview of graphic variations, iconographical solutions, and typographical alternatives.

-By dropping the static appearance that characterised it before, the magazine found a new identity orientated towards dynamism and experimentation, conceived as a key interpretation of contemporary art.
+By dropping the static appearance that characterised it before, the magazine found a new identity oriented towards dynamism and experimentation, both conceived as a key interpretation of contemporary art.

-The project was developed as part of a preliminary consultation and, unfortunately, was not implemented by the magazine.
+The project was developed as a proposal in the context of a preliminary consultation for the magazine’s art direction, but never implemented.

 Client